Junk food, fossil fuels and consumerism - how can we stop manipulative advertising?

 - Fossil fuel company advertising: why the ASA is missing the big picture on fossil fuel adverts.

-And why some campaigners are bypassing the ASA to tackle misleading advertising by major polluters like BP and Shell.
-(10 mins)
+Plus: why some campaigners are bypassing the ASA to tackle misleading advertising by major polluters like BP and Shell.

 - Junk food advertising: is the ASA doing enough?
 (10 mins)

 - How can we use the ASA's complaints system to curb corporate power?